yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-(schema-free)-api.markdown

 }
 {code}

+{% tip %}
-{tip}Consider indexing properties used in queries to boost performance. {tip}
+Consider indexing properties used in queries to boost performance.
+{% endtip %}

 Queries on nested properties are supported.
 For example, to read products manufactured by **Acme**:
 {code:java}